-In this 1-hour training, Prof. Amanda Salis will give you an overview of how to confidently and time-effectively undertake peer review of research papers.
+In this 90-minute training, Prof. Amanda Salis will give you an overview of how to confidently and time-effectively undertake peer review of research papers.
 Topics covered are listed below.

 - The potential benefits you can gain from peer review – with real-world examples

 - Why you only need to have led the writing and response to reviewers for one research paper to be able to start accepting peer review assignments